solana-labs/explorer/README.md

 -   `pnpm test` \
     Launches the test runner in the interactive watch mode.<br />

+-   `npm run lint -- --fix` \
+    Lints the code and fixes any linting errors.

 # Disclaimer

 All claims, content, designs, algorithms, estimates, roadmaps,